KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

 assert r.bodyAsString == "Hello"
 ```

-This way once the executor is created, doing rest on any API is trivial.
+This way once the executor is created, doing REST is trivial.

 I chose to return Future, but concept would work the same if get is taking 2 Handlers or AsyncResult.
 Same for returning RxJava Single, CompletableFuture etc. RxJava observable should work nice with multipart post.